frostcone/magmaguy.com/wiki/en/elitemobs/permissions_and_commands.md

 Adds a spawn location to a Regional Boss.

-- `/em addRelativeSpawnLocation <customBossFileName> <minidungeonFileName>`

-Adds a spawn location to a Regional Boss in a schematic-based minidungeon.

 - `/em addTreasureChest <fileName>`

 Adds a treasure chest at the location the player is standing in.

-- `/em addRelativeTreasureChest <fileName> <minidungeonFileName`

-Adds a treasure chest at the location the player is standing in for a schematic-based minidungeon.

 - `/em setLeashRadius <fileName> <radius>`